vladlu/the-guide/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lf-gFjWmY9M/0.jpg)](https://www.youtube.com/watch?v=lf-gFjWmY9M)

-# Testing
+# Usage

+It's in alpha at the moment, so I don't recommend to use it on production yet.

-If you want to test the plugin, download the RELEASE archive from here https://github.com/vladlu/the-guide/releases, then go to Plugins > Add New on your WordPress site, click Upload Plugin button and select the archive.
+But if you want to test the plugin, download the RELEASE archive from [here](https://github.com/vladlu/the-guide/releases), then go to Plugins > Add New on your WordPress website, click Upload Plugin button and select the archive.

 #